Thrall (Warcraft): World of Warcraft

-In World of Warcraft: Mists of Pandaria, Thrall returns to Orgrimmar to join the rebellion against Garrosh, who has become a despotic leader to Thrall's disappointment.
-In World of Warcraft: Warlords of Draenor, Thrall was among those who followed Khadgar through the Dark Portal.
+In World of Warcraft: Warlords of Draenor, Garrosh and his allies escape to an alternate version of Draenor 35 years before the present day, where they prevent the orcs from being corrupted by the Burning Legion and help form the Iron Horde.
+When the Iron Horde invades Azeroth through the Dark Portal, Thrall dons his black armor along with his shaman robes and fights off the invasion and joins archmage Khadgar through the Dark Portal.
 On the alternate version of Draenor, Thrall leads the player character and Horde forces to Frostfire Ridge where he assists in the construction of the Horde Garrison and meets younger incarnations of his parents and family.
 Thrall helps fight against the Thunderlord clan and the Iron Horde and retakes Frostfire Ridge, but at the cost of his uncles, Ga'nar and Fenris, the latter having joined the Iron Horde.
 Thrall then aids Khadgar in retaking Shattrath City from the Iron Horde.
 When Horde and Alliance forces assault the Warsong clan in Nagrand, they battle against Garrosh, who by that time had become the Warsong's Warlord.
-Thrall intervenes as Garrosh is about to win the battle and challenges him to Mak'gora, a duel to the death.
-Thrall and Garrosh duel at the Stones of Prophecy, the place where the two had originally met in Outlands.
-As Garrosh gains an upper hand in the fight, Thrall uses his elemental powers to overpower Garrosh, violating the sacred rules of Mak'gora.
+Thrall intervenes as Garrosh is about to win the battle and challenges him to Mak'gora.
+Thrall and Garrosh duel at the Stones of Prophecy, the place where the two had originally met in Outland.
+As Garrosh gains an upper hand in the fight, Thrall uses his shamanistic powers to overpower Garrosh, violating the sacred rules of Mak'gora.
 Garrosh blames Thrall for who he has become, while Thrall says he had chosen his own destiny before killing Garrosh with a bolt of lightning.

-In World of Warcraft: Legion, Thrall fights alongside the Horde forces on the Broken Shore.
-He sustained heavy injuries before the Horde was overrun and forced to retreat.
-After almost losing the Doomhammer following the Legion invasion of the Maelstrom, Thrall passed it down to another shaman after he learned he could no longer wield it, nor use his elemental powers as well as he could before killing Garrosh with them on the alternate Draenor.